se-edu/learningresources/contents/data/sql/SQL.md

 ## Why learn SQL?

-Being open source and one of the first DBMSs, MySQL increased the popularity of SQL in its early days.
+Being open source and one of the first DBMSs, MySQL (a specific implementation of SQL) increased the popularity of **SQL** in its early days.
 It ended up being a core component of the <tooltip content="Linux OS, Apache Server, MySQL RDBMS, PHP  language">LAMP</tooltip> web application stack (and many others).
-Here are some of the main reasons behind the widespread adoption of SQL and why it still remains popular today.
+Here are some of the main reasons behind the widespread adoption of SQL and why it remains popular today.

 ### Easy to learn

-SQL is very easy to learn, even for beginners who do not have any prior experience with databases.
+SQL is easy to learn even for beginners who do not have any prior experience with databases.
 Since it has been around for a few decades, there are many good books and online resources to learn from.
-In addition, SQL and its distributions have a huge support community (such as [Stack Overflow](https://stackoverflow.com/questions/tagged/sql) and the [official MySQL forum](https://forums.mysql.com/)) which can prove useful when you run into problems while using SQL.
+In addition, SQL and its distributions have a huge support community (such as [Stack Overflow](https://stackoverflow.com/questions/tagged/sql), and the [official MySQL forum](https://forums.mysql.com/)) which can prove useful when you run into problems while using SQL.

 ### Free of cost

 One of the benefits (and reasons) for SQL's popularity is that there are free distributions available (like MySQL, PostgreSQL and SQLite) as well as paid ones (like Microsoft SQL Server and Oracle) that come with more functionality.

 One such distribution is MySQL.
-Since it is an open source software, you do not have to pay to use MySQL.
-It even comes with official ([MySQL Workbench](https://dev.mysql.com/doc/workbench/en/)) as well third party easy-to-use <tooltip content="Graphical User Interface">GUIs</tooltip>, which are less daunting to new users as compared to a <tooltip content="Command Line Interface">CLI</tooltip>.
+It is free of cost and comes with official ([MySQL Workbench](https://dev.mysql.com/doc/workbench/en/)) as well third party easy-to-use <tooltip content="Graphical User Interface">GUIs</tooltip>, which are less daunting to new users as compared to a <tooltip content="Command Line Interface">CLI</tooltip>.

 ### Compatibility